Dan-Jia/Algorithms_Engineering/README.md

 * Compute the memory bandwidth using OpenMP
 * Unit testing in three situations

-(More specific instructions for each algorithm can be found in the .pdf file in the same folder)
+(More specific information for each algorithm can be found in the .pdf file in the same folder)

 ## Usage
 1. Clone the repository